esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 For example, if you want to extract entities from the text using named entity recognition, you explicitly do not want to lowercase the text, as capitals are a component in the identification process.
 Another important thing is that NLP tasks and the preprocessing can be very diffent for different languages.
 This is both in terms of which steps to apply, but also which methods to use for a specific step.

-<b> Right now, we are going to apply a number of preprocessing steps to obtain a list of all distinct word tokens from the newspaper page. </b>
+<span style="color:red"> Right now, we are going to apply a number of preprocessing steps to obtain a list of all distinct word tokens from the newspaper page. </span>

 ## Loading the corpus
 In order to start the preprocessing we first load in the data.
 For that we need a number of python packages.